Databases · 7 min read

 Looking back at these migrations, each one was caused by the same failure mode: I was using a database for a property it didn't provide, and discovered that the hard way.

 JSON didn't provide atomicity.
 MongoDB didn't provide durability guarantees I thought it had.
 Redis didn't provide the persistence I needed for a primary store.
-PostgreSQL provided everything, but not the embedded deployment model I later needed.
+PostgreSQL provided everything, but not the embedded deployment model I later needed for more speed.

 The lesson isn't "learn all databases before you start."
 That's not how learning works.
 The lesson is: know what properties your system requires, then verify your database provides them.
 Atomicity, durability, consistency, isolation - these aren't abstract CS concepts, they're the specific things that break in production.